nathsudi/utility/README.md

 2. Add help flag support (`--help`, `-h`)
 3. Use `scripts/config.env` for shared configuration
 4. Include clear comments and error handling
-5. Update README with script description
+5. Update the category README with script description

-## � Tips
+## 💡 Tips

 - All bash scripts support `--help` flag for usage information
 - Scripts read from `scripts/config.env` or `/etc/environment`